Understanding FX Swaps

 When implementing FX swaps, it's essential to identify suitable opportunities where they can add value to your trading strategy.

-- You expect a currency pair to appreciate while earning interest on the base currency
+Look for scenarios where: • You anticipate holding a currency position for an extended period • You can benefit from a favorable interest rate differential • You expect a currency pair to appreciate while earning interest on the base currency

 Calculating Costs and Potential Profits